kunalrjput123456-ux/HTML-PROJECTS/README.md

-# HTML CSS JAVASCRIPT PROGRAMS
+# HTML CSS  PROGRAMS

-This is for sample
+This repo for learning small project for beginners